Create Role Description

 Provide customer-focused services in line with public sector and organisational objectives

-• Engage and negotiate with stakeholders on strategic issues related to government policy, standards of customer service and accessibility, and provide expert, influential advice
+• Communicate and negotiate with stakeholders on strategic issues related to government policy, customer service standards and accessibility, and provide expert, influential advice

-• Set overall performance standards for service delivery across the organisation and monitor compliance
+• Set overall performance standards for service delivery across your organisation and monitor compliance

 Highly Advanced